Richard Fuisz: Career

+Medcom

-In the 1970s, Fuisz and his brother co-founded Medcom, Inc., a New York-based firm producing educational and training materials for health-care providers and consumers; Fuisz himself played the role of a physician in government-subsidized public health films.
-In 1971, Medcom acquired California-based Trainex Corporation, which supplied medical personnel training materials to the Middle East and north Africa.
+In the 1970s, Fuisz and his brother co-founded Medcom, Inc., a New York-based firm producing educational and training materials for health-care providers and consumers; Fuisz played the role of a physician in government-subsidized public health films.
+In 1971, Medcom acquired California-based Trainex Corporation, which supplied medical personnel training materials to the Middle East and North Africa.
 Fuisz learned Arabic so that he could better supervise Medcom's new division, and during this period Medcom became a top supplier of medical training to Middle Eastern militaries.
-Fuisz served as president and chief executive officer of Medcom from 1975 until 1982, when the company was purchased by Baxter International, the world's larger supplier of hospital equipment, for $52 million.
+Fuisz served as president and CEO of Medcom from 1975 until 1982, when the company was purchased by Baxter International, a supplier of hospital equipment, for $52 million.
 Fuisz initially offered to stay on for a three-year transition period to introduce the new ownership to his clients, but he was instead fired by Baxter chief executive Vernon Loucks.

 After Medcom's sale and Fuisz's removal, business declined dramatically in the company's two biggest markets, the United States and Saudi Arabia, and profits plummeted.
 Then, in 1985 Fuisz sued Baxter over his termination.